joe7575/Minetest-Tubelib/api.md

 ```LUA
     tubelib.send_request(number, placer_name, clicker_name, topic, payload)
 ```
-In contrast to `send_message` this functions send a message to exactly one block referenced by `number` and returns the node response.
+In contrast to `send_message` this functions send a message to exactly one node referenced by `number` and returns the node response.
 The message is based on the topic string (e.g. "state") and topic related payload.